Classifier (linguistics): Overview

 A classifier is a word (or in some analyses, a bound morpheme) which accompanies a noun in certain grammatical contexts, and generally reflects some kind of conceptual classification of nouns, based principally on features of their referents.
 Thus a language might have one classifier for nouns representing persons, another for nouns representing flat objects, another for nouns denoting periods of time, and so on.
 The assignment of classifier to noun may also be to some degree unpredictable, with certain nouns taking certain classifiers by historically established convention.

 The situations in which classifiers may or must appear depend on the grammar of the language in question, but they are frequently required when a noun is accompanied by a numeral.
 They are therefore sometimes known (particularly in the context of languages such as Japanese) as counter words.
 They may also be used when a noun is accompanied by a demonstrative (a word such as "this" or "that").

 The following examples, from Standard Mandarin Chinese, illustrate the use of classifiers with a numeral.
-The classifiers used here are 个 (traditional form 個, pinyin gè), used (among other things) with nouns for humans; 棵 kē, used with nouns for trees; 只 (隻) zhī, used with nouns for certain animals, including birds; and 条 (條) tiáo, used with nouns for certain long flexible objects.
+The classifiers used here are 位 (pinyin wèi), used (among other things) with nouns for humans; 棵 kē, used with nouns for trees; 只/隻 (zhī), used with nouns for certain animals, including birds; and 条/條 (tiáo), used with nouns for certain long flexible objects.
 (Plurals of Chinese nouns are not normally marked in any way; the same form of the noun is used for both singular and plural.)

-In fact the first of these classifiers, 个 (個) gè, is also often used in informal speech as a general classifier, with almost any noun, taking the place of more specific classifiers.
+个 (個) gè, is also often used in informal speech as a general classifier, with almost any noun, taking the place of more specific classifiers.

 The noun in such phrases may be omitted, if the classifier alone (and the context) is sufficient to indicate what noun is intended.
 For example, in answering a question:

-Languages which make systematic use of classifiers include Chinese, Japanese, Korean, Southeast Asian languages, Bengali, Assamese, Persian, Austronesian languages, Mayan languages and others.
-A less typical example of classifiers is found in Southern Athabaskan.
+Languages which make systematic use of (noun) classifiers include Chinese, Japanese, Korean, Southeast Asian languages, Bengali, Assamese, Persian, Austronesian languages, Mayan languages and others.
+A less typical example of classifiers is those used with the verb.
+Verbal classifiers are found in languages like Southern Athabaskan.

-Classifier handshapes are found in sign languages, although these have a somewhat different grammatical function.
+Classifier handshapes are also found in sign languages, although these have a somewhat different grammatical function.

 Classifiers are often derived from nouns (or occasionally other parts of speech), which have become specialized as classifiers, or may retain other uses besides their use as classifiers.
 Classifiers, like other words, are sometimes borrowed from other languages.
 A language may be said to have dozens or even hundreds of different classifiers.
 However, such enumerations often also include measure words.